dbca-wa/wastd/docs/business_analysts.rst

 * need "has tag scars"

-WAMTRAM requirement to DPaW for Animal ethics:
+REQ WAMTRAM requirement to DPaW for Animal ethics:

 * The number of turtles per species:
 * basic handling: sighted and measured, not tagged or biopsied